 Challenge number Detail of challenge 1 Pupils have underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from EYFS through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
-2 Teacher referrals for support have increased during, and since, the pandemic, especially for those classed as disadvantaged.
-They currently require ad- ditional support with social and emotional needs.
+2 Teacher referrals for support have increased, especially for those classed as disadvantaged.
+They currently require additional support with social and emotional needs.
 Many are receiving small group of 1:1 intervention.
 3 There are significant knowledge gaps, especially in the acquisition of basic skills in reading, writing and mathematics; leading to pupils falling further behind age-related expectations.
 4 In phonics, there are more significant difficulties for disadvantaged pupils than their peers.
 This negatively impacts their development as readers.
 5 There are significant knowledge gaps leading to pupils falling further behind age-related expectations in Reading.
 6 There are significant knowledge gaps leading to pupils falling further behind age-related expectations in Writing.
-7 The education and wellbeing of many of our disadvantaged pupils have been impacted by significantly higher levels of social deprivation within the school catchment area.
-This has impacted upon children's readiness to learn and general wellbeing.
-8 Our data over the last year indicates that attendance among disadvantaged pupils has been lower than for non-disadvantaged pupils.
-Significant num- bers of disadvantaged pupils have been 'persistently absent' compared to their peers during that period.
-Absenteeism is negatively impacting disad- vantaged pupils' progress.
+7 There are significant knowledge gaps leading to pupils falling further behind age-related expectations in maths problem solving and reasoning 8 The education and wellbeing of many of our disadvantaged pupils have been impacted by significantly higher levels of social deprivation within the school catchment area.
+This has impacted upon children's readiness for school, readiness to learn and general wellbeing.
+9 Our data over the last year indicates that attendance among disadvantaged pupils has been lower than for non-disadvantaged pupils.
+Significant numbers of disadvantaged pupils have been 'persistently absent' compared to their peers during that period.
+Absenteeism is negatively impacting disadvantaged pupils' progress.